How Traveling Affects Your Skin

 6. Try Not to Touch Your Face Too Often

-You shouldn’t be touching your face even when you’re not traveling, but it’s easy to forget that when you’re rushing through airports or trying to sleep on the plane.
+You shouldn’t be touching your face even when you’re not traveling, but it’s easy to forget that when rushing through airports or trying to sleep on the plane.
+Imagine the life of a pilot!

 But as you move through these crowded, busy places, your hands pick up a ton of strange debris and bacteria.
 None of this is good for your face, so only touch it after washing or sanitizing your hands — and even then, keep the touching to a minimum.